persalys/persalys/python/doc/developer_manual/validation/validation.rst

         - x_1 the output is the first item of the list

-      - right side: 4 tabs Summary - PDF/CDF - Box plots - Scatter plots
+      - right side, 4 tabs : Summary - PDF/CDF - Box plots - Scatter plots

       - when changing the variable, the tabs are updated